What Is Dust Allergy?

 - Slightly expensive annual filter replacement.

-The model that needs no introduction.
-Honeywell HPA300 is crowned best bang for the buck HEPA air purifier for a good reason.
-Everything that has to do with the airflow performance.
+The model that needs no introduction and best air purifier for dust mites.
+Honeywell HPA300 has also crowned the best bang for the buck HEPA air purifier for a good reason.
 It has high dust CADR, wide purifying coverage, and the best bit of all, it's inexpensive to own.
-The dual functions of carbon pre-filter will capture large particles and odors well.
-Compare with similar range models, it is also less bulky than most air purifiers for dust here.
-Perfect for in-studio, apartment or bedroom with limited room size.
+For less than 250 after discount, HPA300 can cover up to 465 sq. ft. room size with certified 320 cfm dust free CADR, 300 cfm pollen free CADR, and 300 cfm smoke free CADR.
+Supporting the strong airflow performance is the dual function carbon pre-filter.
+The filter sheet can capture large particles and odors like dirt, dead skin, pet dander, hair, fabric fiber, dust mites, dead insects, mild smoke.
+Then there is the all-important True HEPA filter that captures ultra fine particles as small as 0.3 microns with up to 99.97% efficiency.
+Compare with similar range models, HPA300 is less bulky than most air purifiers for dust here.
+The 20.8 x 22.4 x 10.8 in dimension is perfect for in-studio, apartment, or bedroom with limited room size.

-Honeywell HPA300 costs less than 150 (sales) with impressive purifying coverage.
-The major fallback is the non-washable carbon pre-filter so there is an incurred cost.
+Honeywell HPA300 is also cost efficiency and silent even though it has an impressive purifying coverage.
+However, it is not without some flaws.
+The major fallback is the non-washable carbon pre-filter that will incur some cost.
+Unlike a washable pre-filter that is reusable by washing away collected dust, you will have to replace the filter every quarterly.
 The lack of premium features like Auto mode, Sleep mode, AQ sensor, and the indicator is also a big bumper.
-On a brighter note, there will be less dust build-up and you do not need to vacuum every quarterly or so.
+On a brighter note, there will be less dust build-up in the house and you do not need to vacuum regularly with Honeywell HPA300 around.

 - Less than $150 for a solid 3-stage air purifier with True HEPA filter.